urbit/developers.urbit.org/content/reference/additional/auth-server/overview.md

    `~sampel-palnet`.
 2. `example.com` sends an authorization request to their ship `~master` running Auth Server.
-3. Auth Server on `~master` sends the request to the Auth app on `~sampel-palnet`.
+3. Auth Server on `~master` sends the request to the Auth Client app on `~sampel-palnet`.
 4. Auth on `~sampel-palnet` gets the request and makes an HTTP request for `http://example.com/.well-known/appspecific/org.urbit.auth.json` and retrieves an attestation that `~master` is an agent of `example.com`.
-5. Auth verifies the signature in the attestation using the pubkey of `~master` it got from Azimuth, then displays an authorization request for the user that looks like: ![auth example](https://media.urbit.org/docs/auth/auth-example.png)
+5. Auth Client verifies the signature in the attestation using the pubkey of `~master` it got from Azimuth, then displays an authorization request for the user that looks like: ![auth example](https://media.urbit.org/docs/auth/auth-example.png)
-6. The user of `~sampel-palnet` clicks "Approve" in Auth.
+6. The user of `~sampel-palnet` clicks "Approve" in Auth Client.
-7. Auth on `~sampel-palnet` sends an update to Auth Server on `~master` saying the request was approved.
+7. Auth Client on `~sampel-palnet` sends an update to Auth Server on `~master` saying the request was approved.
 8. Auth Server notifies `example.com` that the request was authorized.
 9. `example.com` logs the user in.